St Michael’s Summer Club

 If you have any queries please email summerclub@stmichaelsbristol.org and one of the team would love to help you.

-Check out some photos below from our amazing week this year!
+Check out some photos below from our amazing week in 2023.

 Are you interested in serving on our team next year?
-If so, please email summerclub@stmichaelsbristol.org (or speak to Jacob, Sam, Iain or Vicky)
+If so, please email summerclub@stmichaelsbristol.org (or speak to Jacob, Sam, Iain or Ellie)

 Christmas